DckToken/sodoku-solver/README.md

    1   2   3   4   5   6   7   8   9
 ```
 (27 clues)
-I should use this one for testing purpouses
+I should use this one for testing purposes
 To Do: convert this to a nested list

 ##Solving algorithm